Designing bushfire resistant houses

 A BMO application needs to include the following:

-- Bushfire hazard site assessment – details the bushfire risk within 150 metres of the property.
+- Bushfire hazard site assessment – details the bushfire risk within 150m of the property

-- Bushfire landscape assessment – describes the bushfire potential of the general region more than 150 metres from the property.
+- Bushfire landscape assessment – describes the bushfire potential of the general region more than 150m from the property

 The relevant council decides on the application using state and local planning frameworks.
 Recent changes have been made to this process.
 There is a more streamlined option available in certain areas removing the requirement to include the bushfire landscape assessment.
 Your local council can advise you on whether this applies to your area.

-You will be required to include a certain number of appropriate sized water tanks near your fire resistant house.
-These need to be easily accessed and utilized to protect your home if there is a fire event.
+You will be required to include a certain number of appropriate sized water tanks near your house.
+These need to be easily accessed and utilised to protect your home if there is a fire event.
 Ease of access into and out of the property is another consideration for your bushfire management statement.

 Bushfire Attack Level (BAL)